One repo. One runner. Zero infrastructure.

 Runs

-skill-security-scanon each declaredSKILL.md.
-Flags anything that tries to monkey-patch AEON internals, exfiltrate secrets, or call private endpoints. - 03
+skill-scanon each declaredSKILL.md.
+Flags anything that tries to monkey-patch aeon internals, exfiltrate secrets, or call private endpoints. - 03

 Disabled install